9 Election of Vice Captain, Treasurer and Committees

 Proper records of the decisions of the Committees of the Club shall be kept and thereafter made available for the information of the Members.
 Decisions relating to the personal affairs of Club Members and Members of Staff shall be recorded in a Private Minute Book.
 The Committees have the authority to withhold the details of these decisions.

-The Business and Policy Committee shall consist of four elected Members and the Treasurer; each Member shall have an equal voting right.
+The Business and Policy Committee shall consist of four elected Members and the Treasurer; each of the five Members shall have an equal voting right.
 The Club Captain may also attend as an ex-officio member.

-The Business and Policy Committee shall elect annually their Chairman from the elected Members of the Committee.
-In the absence of the Chairman at any Committee meeting, the Members may select an Acting Chairman from the elected Members present.
+The Business and Policy Committee shall elect annually their Chair Person from the elected Members of the Committee.
+In the absence of the Chair Person at any Committee meeting, the Members may select an Acting Chair Person from the elected Members present.

 The Committee may co-opt Members to the Committee to assist in its successful function.
 Any such Member shall retire at the subsequent Annual General Meeting but will be eligible for election for any vacancy at that meeting.